 Physical health benefits See below for a list of medical benefits that are available to you at no cost.
 Look at the “Service” column to see how many times you can get each service for free.
 Look At the “How to access” column to see if you need to get a referral or preapproval for the service.
 [CCO Name] will coordinate services for free if you need help.

+For a summary of OHP benefits and coverage, please visit OHP.Oregon.gov/Benefits.
+You can get a paper or electronic copy of the summary by calling 800-273-0057.

 If you see an * in the benefit charts, this means a service may be covered beyond the limits listed for members under 21 if medically necessary and appropriate.